pesho-ivanov/martinus.github.io/_posts/2019/2019-04-01-hashmap-benchmarks-03-02-result-RandomDistinct2.md

 In fact the benchmark is run 4 times, with different max_rng settings:

-* 5% distinct: max_rng = 50M * 5% = 250k, so only many values will be duplicates.
+* 5% distinct: max_rng = 50M * 5% = 250k, so many values will be duplicates.
 After 50 million iterations, all 250k elements are inserted.
 So most map operations will be accesses.
 * 25% distinct: max_rng = 50M * 25% = 12.5M.
 More inserts, less modifications.
 * 50% distinct: max_rng = 50M * 50% = 25M.
 Note that due to randomness not all numbers from 0-25M will be inserted.
 Here the final map's size contains 21.6M entries.
 So actually its about 43% of the value range instead of 50%.
 * 100% distinct: Here we make use of the full range of `int`, so 2^32 numbers are available.
 Practically all operations are new insertions.